HaxeFoundation/HaxeManual/content/12-target-details.md

 ##### HashLink/C code

+Before compiling to Hashlink/C, the `hashlink` haxelib library must be installed.
+[See here](target-hl-getting-started#prerequisites) for details.

-Haxe code can also be compiled to HashLink/C code by specifying `.c` output in the `--hl` argument:
+Haxe code can then be compiled to HashLink/C code by specifying `.c` output in the `--hl` argument:

 ```
 haxe --main Main --hl out/main.c